 Quite simply, an electron won’t want to leave its hosting atom.
 It won’t go into the wild willy-nilly.
 There’s nothing to satisfy its electrical imbalance there.
 But having a more inviting host nearby to move on to can draw it out.
 Oxidation, then, cannot occur unless there’s an electron-thirsty atom around.
 On the other hand, without an electron donor, there’s no transfer.
 Reduction, then, can’t occur if there’s nobody to strip electrons from.

 Think of it as a marketplace.
 You need buyers to have sellers and vice-versa; one simply can’t happen without the other.

 Spoiler alert: that lost mass is oxygen (or hydrogen and oxygen) being chemically ripped apart from metallic oxides/hydroxides in furnaces.
 But the name stuck.
-Somewhat confusingly, in my view, as an atom gains electrons when it’s reduced.
+Somewhat confusingly, in my view, chemists say that an atom gains electrons when it’s reduced.
 It loses electrons during oxidation.

 A useful trick to help you remember this is the OIL RIG — Oxidation is Loss, Reduction is Gain.

 Redox reactions are incredibly important in many areas of science, including biology, chemistry, and environmental science.
 They play a crucial role in the breakdown of food in our bodies, the production of energy in our cells, and the degradation of pollutants in the environment.

 Let’s see it in action

 Imagine we’re working at a steel mill, and we get a shipment of iron ore (Fe) and coal (C).
 When we toss them into the furnace, this happens: